danielmork/HDLM/README.md

 ### Simulation Scripts

 The following scripts reproduce the simulation results.
-The R package contains data files that can be used for a close approximation of simulation results.
+The R package dlmtree contains data files that can be used for a close approximation of simulation results.
 Exact results rely on the processed data created in Data Preparation Scripts.
 Simulation scenarios and models can be passed to a distributed computing system to speed up replication.

 1. run.sim.R: iterates through all simulation scenarios and models.
 2. sim.R: functions to run each comparison model.
 This is called nu run.sim.R.